 Why the Silent Treatment Is So Harmful

-Even worse, when taken to the extreme, the silent treatment can become a way to try to manipulate and control someone.
-So be mindful and notice if your partner tends to do this infrequently, does this on a more regular basis but is open to talking (perhaps after a few hours or a day), or if you think it’s becoming emotional abuse.
+Even worse, when taken to the extreme, the silent treatment can become a way to manipulate and control someone.
+So be mindful and notice if your partner gives you the silent treatment infrequently, does it on a more regular basis but is open to talking (perhaps after a few hours or a day), or if you think it’s becoming emotional abuse.

 How to Respond to the Silent Treatment: What to Say and How to Say It

 Harrison says that the best thing to do when your loved one won’t communicate (and may be giving you the death stare) is to not escalate things.
 “Don’t take it personally.
 Be calm and patient.
 Do not respond in anger, don’t be patronizing or condescending, and don’t beg your partner to respond,” she advises.What you can do is respond to their silence.
 “Communicate about the silent treatment, stating what you observe by using ‘I’ statements,” Gordon says.
 For example, “I notice you’re shutting down and not responding to me.”
 Then use more ‘I’ statements (because those don’t place blame on the other person) to explain how their silence makes you feel.
 Follow that up by gently explaining how this makes it harder to resolve the underlying issue.
 Once you lay all of that out, Gordon says to propose some alternatives, such as a cooling-off period since emotions may be high right now.
 You could say something like, “If you are too upset to talk now, fine, let’s not talk.
 But let’s set a time to reapproach this later.”